Passavee-Losripat/DiffGS/README.md

 </p>

-We release the code of the paper <a href="">DiffGS: Functional Gaussian Splatting Diffusion</a> in this repository.
+We release the code of the paper <a href="https://arxiv.org/abs/2410.19657">DiffGS: Functional Gaussian Splatting Diffusion</a> in this repository.

 ## Abstract